frederic-perez/AmE-dictionary/data/dictionary.md

 __coming up__
 __coming-of-age__ _A coming-of-age story._
 __comity__ _n_ :two: A state or atmosphere of harmony or mutual civility and respect.
+__comma splice__ _n_ (comma fault) The misuse of a comma, rather than a semicolon, colon, or period, to separate related main clauses not joined by a conjunction.
 __command__ _Those who graduate with degrees in STEM fields are expected to command the highest salaries._
 __commandeered__ _v_ :astonished::two::hammer:
 __commend__ _v_ (commended)